GordonVi/win2s3/README.md

 ## License

 - None
+- This script is provided AS IS.
+That means any damages that may happen because of use of this script are not the liability of the author.
 - This software uses software from another Github Repo
   - https://github.com/Zerg00s/powershell-forms
     - Generates Radio Button Forms in Windows